top of page

 'Portrait Of Lady Anne Clifford, Countess Of Dorset And Countess Of Pembroke And Montgomery' by Circle of Paul Van Somer (c.1618) © Titan Fine Art

-Anne Clifford wrote about her mother's illness and subsequent death in her diaries, which Anne describes as "the greatest and most lamentable Cross that could have befallen me" (Clifford, ed.
-2003; pg.
+Anne Clifford wrote about her mother's illness and her subsequent death in her diaries, which Anne describes as "the greatest and most lamentable Cross that could have befallen me" (Clifford, 2003, pg.
 37).

-Anne wrote about her last visit to Margaret in Mar 1616, during which time she continued to meet with local gentleman as well as extended family members regarding her inheritance claim.
-She also documented her leaving Brougham and her mother on 02 Apr 1616, which she called a "grevious & heavy Parting" (Clifford, ed.
+Anne wrote about her last visit to Margaret in March 1616, during which time she continued to meet with local gentleman as well as extended family members regarding her inheritance claim.
+She also documented her leaving Brougham and her mother on 02 April 1616, which she called a "grevious & heavy Parting" (Clifford, ed.
 2003; p.32).
-Anne wrote that Margaret 'sickened' on 17 Apr 1616, "being taken with a cold chillness in the manner of an Ague which after wards turned to great heats and pains in her side, so as when she was opened in was plain to see she had an Imposthume [ie an absess]" (Clifford, ed.
-2003; p.33).
-However, Anne only received word of her mother's grave illness on 09 May 1616, when she had returned to Knole House, being aware that she was close to death.
-Anne remained at Knole throughout May, although was in communication with others regarding Margaret's health.
-She was informed of an apparent improvement in her health, before. a letter reached her on 29 May 1616, confirming that her mother had succumbed to her illness on 24 May 1616, "between the hours of 6 and 9 at night" (Clifford, ed.
-2003; p37).
+Anne wrote that Margaret 'sickened' on 17 April 1616, "being taken with a cold chillness in the manner of an Ague which after wards turned to great heats and pains in her side, so as when she was opened in was plain to see she had an Imposthume [ie an absess]" (Clifford, 2003, p.33).
+However, Anne only received word of her mother's grave illness on 09 May 1616, when she had returned to Knole House, only then being aware that she was close to death.
+Anne remained at Knole throughout May, although was in regular communication with others regarding Margaret's health.
+She was informed of an apparent improvement in her health, before. a letter reached her on 29 May 1616, confirming that her mother had succumbed to her illness on 24 May 1616, "between the hours of 6 and 9 at night" (Clifford, 2003, p37).
 Anne also documented in her diaries that Margaret had passed away in the same room in Brougham Castle that her father had been born in back in 1558; this was also coincidentally the same room that Anne herself died in 60 years later in 1676.
-Following news of her mother's death, Anne made arrangements, initially moving from Knole to Dorst House, London and then headed north to Brougham Castle. on 01 Jul 1616.
+Following news of her mother's death, Anne made arrangements, initially moving from Knole to Dorset House, on The Strand and then headed north to Brougham Castle. on 01 July 1616.
 Prior to this she had communications regarding inheritance (of Brougham Castle and Appleby) as well as burial arrangements.
-Initially Margaret's requests were outlined in her will, but a letter was later received which confirmed "it was my Mother's pleasure her Body should be convey'd to what place I appointed which was some contentment to be aggrieved Soul" (Clifford, ed.
-2003; pg.38).
+Initially Margaret's requests were outlined in her will, but a letter was later received which confirmed "it was my Mother's pleasure her Body should be convey'd to what place I appointed which was some contentment to be aggrieved Soul" (Clifford, 2003, p.38).

 Tomb of Margaret Clifford, Countess of Cumberland, St Lawrence's Church, Appleby-on-Westmorland © Friends of Lydiard Park